Arrigo Candela: Murders

 In the early 1990s, Candela began a series of unprovoked murders of people he met at random.
 On 17 October 1990, Aldo Bruno and Felicina Brugiafreddo, two municipal employees who worked at the town hall in Cuneo, were shot to death while having lunch inside the man's camper, parked at a clearing in Crissolo.
 Bruno was the first to be killed with a shot to the heart, followed by Brugiafreddo, who tried to take refuge under a table.
 Almost a year later, on 18 September 1991, 21-year-old florist Emiliano Cecco was found lifeless inside his van in Barge after being shot five times through the driver's side window.

 Barely a month later, he committed another double murder in the Province of Turin.
 The bodies of husband and wife Vincenzo Pilone (age 59) and Luigina Podio (age 49) were found.
 They had been shot to death while picking mushrooms in a forest in Mazzè.
-The initial theory by police was that the couple were killed by a poacher, who first shot Podio on accident and then killed Pilone to avoid having witnesses to the crime.
+The initial theory by police was that the couple were killed by a poacher, who first shot Podio by accident and then killed Pilone to avoid having witnesses to the crime.

 On the evening of 21 January 1992, Candela killed Carmine Gatta, the owner of a hardware store in Turin and his childhood friend, with whom he had a score to settle, apparently over a woman having an affair with Gatta.
 Candela waited under the victim's house, and as soon as Gatta left, he pulled out a Beretta 92 and fired sixteen shots, killing Gatta.